 You are Muslim and every year, as we approach the ramadan, a question comes back to your mind: why is it forbidden to fast during menstruation ?
-Is it a religious obligation or a consideration retheted to the health
+Is it a religious obligation or a consideration related to the health ?

 What is Ramadan?

-To understand why you are exempt from fasting during your ruthe, it is essential to revisit la meaning and objectives of Ramadan.
+To understand why you are exempt from fasting during your rules, it is essential to revisit the meaning and objectives of Ramadan.

-The Ramadan is the ninth month of the Islamic lunar calendar., a month sacred for the muslims from around the world.
-This month is much more than a simple fasting period.
-It is a moment of recollection, of strengthening of faith and of login spiritual with Allah.
-During this bthesed month, the believers are called to sto abstain from food, of drink and of harmful behaviors, from dawn until sunset. 🌒
+The Ramadan is the ninth month of the Islamic lunar calendar., a month sacred pour les Muslims from around the world.
+This month is much more than just a simple fasting period.
+It’s a moment of reflection, of strengthening of faith and of login spiritual with Allah.
+During this blessed month, the believers are called toto abstain from food, of drink and of harmful behaviors, from dawn until sunset. 🌒

-But then, why the rules do they come to interrupt this fasting period, a practice so essential? 🤔
+But then, why the rules do they interrupt this fasting period, a practice so essential? 🤔

 What are the Ramadan guidelines during menstruation?